Inference on common trends in functional time series: Introduction

-The remainder of the paper is organized as follows.
-In Section~\ref{sec_cointeg} we introduce the time series of interest in Hilbert space, and in Section~\ref{sec_dfvrtest} we present our ADI variance ratio tests.
-Section~\ref{sec_determine} discusses determination of the dimension of the nonstationary subspace via sequential testing or via direct estimation using eigenvalue ratios.
+The remainder is organized as follows.
+Section~\ref{sec_cointeg} introduces I(1) time series in Hilbert space, and Section~\ref{sec_dfvrtest} presents our ADI variance ratio tests.
+Section~\ref{sec_determine} discusses determination of the dimension of the nonstationary subspace via sequential testing or via eigenvalue ratio estimation.
 In Section~\ref{sec:tests} we discuss testing hypotheses about the subspaces.
-Section~\ref{sec:sim} presents Monte Carlo simulation evidence, and Section~\ref{sec_empirical} presents two empirical applications to the term structure of interest rates and to labor market indices.
+Section~\ref{sec:sim} presents Monte Carlo simulations, and Section~\ref{sec_empirical} presents two empirical applications to the term structure of interest rates and to labor market indices.
 Finally, Section~\ref{sec:conc} concludes.
-The appendix contains additional discussion of the proposed tests, mathematical notation, details, and proofs, and additional simulations.
+The appendix contains mathematical notation, details, and proofs, and a supplementary appendix includes a practical implementation guide, additional discussion, simulations, and proofs.